Jpark4337/Think_Dirty_Ingredient_Clearner_API/Read_me.md

 Iteration: 1

-Outcome: I have got the error that I do not have module "model"
+Change log: I have got the error that I do not have module "model"

 ## Prompt v4